Mongolia men's national ice hockey team

 The Mongolia national ice hockey team (Монголын хоккейн үндэсний шигшээ баг) is the national ice hockey team of Mongolia.
 They are controlled by the Mongolian Hockey Federation and a member of the International Ice Hockey Federation (IIHF) since 15 May 1999.
-Mongolia participated in several World Championship tournaments from late 2000s to early 2010s, but since 2013, have only played in the Challenge Cup of Asia, a regional tournament for lower-tier hockey nations in Asia.
+Mongolia competed in several World Championship tournaments in the late 2000s and early 2010s before withdrawing from the program after 2013.
+During that period, the team only took part in the Challenge Cup of Asia, a regional tournament for lower-tier hockey nations in Asia.
+Mongolia returned to the World Championship in 2023 and currently plays in Division IIIB.

-Mongolia is currently not ranked in the IIHF World Ranking and has not participated in the World Championships since finishing third in the 2013 Division III qualification (October 2012), when the IIHF enacted new "minimum participation standards", stipulating that the country must have at least one functional, full-sized indoor rink.
+Mongolia is currently ranked 53rd in the IIHF World Ranking and 19th in the specialized Asian ranking.

 History

 Mongolia made its debut at the 1999 Asian Winter Games.
 The national team did not participate in any IIHF tournaments until the 2007 IIHF World Championship Division III tournament in Ireland.
 They played four games, losing all four by a combined margin of three goals for to 45 goals against.
 In 2008, Mongolia played in the IIHF World Championship Division III tournament in Luxembourg, and again they lost all of their games.
 Goal margin was 11 goals for and 59 against in five games.
 In the 2009 tournament, they chose to forfeit the games and withdrew from the tournament.
 All of the games were marked as 5–0 forfeits towards the team.
 In 2010, the team was placed in group B of Division III.
 They started off the tournament against North Korea, and they lost (22–1).
 Then they lost to South Africa (12–1) and to Armenia (15–0).
 Goal margin was 2 goals and 49 against.
 They finished the tournament with a 3rd place rematch against South Africa.
 Mongolia scored three times, but it was not enough as South Africa won 8–3.
 Mongolia however finished the tournament with its first-ever podium position, finishing third overall in the group after Armenia was suspended by the IIHF.

 Many players also represent the Mongolia national bandy team.